marijnh/Eloquent-JavaScript/03_functions.md

 {{index verbosity}}

 There's no deep reason to have both arrow functions and `function` expressions in the language.
 Apart from a minor detail, which we'll discuss in [Chapter ?](object), they do the same thing.
 Arrow functions were added in 2015, mostly to make it possible to write small function expressions in a less verbose way.
-We'll be using them a lot in [Chapter ?](higher_order).
+We'll use them often in [Chapter ?](higher_order).

 {{id stack}}